-- 25. Implementing nitrogen management at farm level is an effective strategy to increase the nitrogen use efficiency and to decrease nitrogen losses.
-It involves implementing an iterative set (cycle) of common management activities, carried out annually: - a.
-Analysis: what are - i. the nitrogen demands of crops and animals, - ii. the available nitrogen sources, - iii. the storage conditions and possible leakages, - iv. the available techniques, methods, procedures for using nitrogen efficiently - b.
+24. Implementing effective nitrogen management at farm level is an effective strategy to increase the nitrogen use efficiency and to decrease nitrogen losses.
+It involves implementing an iterative set (cycle) of common management activities, carried out annually:

+- a.
+Analysis of - i. the nitrogen demands of crops and animals, - ii. the available nitrogen sources, - iii. the storage conditions and possible leakages, - iv. the available techniques, methods, procedures for using nitrogen efficiently - b.
 Decision making, including: - i. development of options on the basis of the previous analyses, - ii. assessment of the consequences of the various options, and - iii. selecting the best option for achieving both agronomic and environmental targets. - c.
 Planning, including - i. working out in broad outline the things that need to be done and measured: when and where and how and with how much. - ii. making the actual plan, that allocates the available nutrients in a way that maximizes the economic benefit, while minimizing the environmental impact and satisfying environmental limits. - d.
 Execution, i.e., - i. implementation of the nitrogen management plan in practice, - ii. taking into account actual environmental conditions, - iii. taking into account best management guidelines and recommendations. - e.
 Monitoring and control, i.e. - i. collecting data on yield and nitrogen contents. - ii. making nitrogen input-output balances - f.
-Evaluation; verification and control of achievements relative to the set objectives, including: - i.
-Nitrogen surplus - ii.
-Nitrogen use efficiency (NUE) - 26.
-The nitrogen input-output balance can be seen as the monitoring tool to help achieve improvement in nitrogen management.
+Evaluation (verification and control of achievements relative to the set objectives) including: - i. nitrogen surplus - ii. nitrogen use efficiency (NUE)

+25. The nitrogen input-output balance (also referred to as the farm-gate balance) can be seen as the monitoring tool to help achieve improvement in nitrogen management (e.g. Jarvis et al., 2011).
 It records at the farm level all nitrogen inputs and all nitrogen outputs in useful products.
 The difference between total nitrogen inputs and total nitrogen outputs is the nitrogen surplus (Nsurplus), while the ratio between total nitrogen output in useful products and total nitrogen input is a measure of the nitrogen use efficiency (NUE).
 The Nsurplus is an indicator for the pressure on the environment, and is expressed in terms of nitrogen per ha per year.
-NUE is an indicator for the efficiency of resources use (how much protein-N in food is produced per unit of input nitrogen) and is expressed in terms of kg per kg.
+NUE is an indicator for the efficiency of resources use (how much protein-N in food is produced per unit of input nitrogen) and is expressed in terms of kg per kg (Doberman, 2007).
 Both, Nsurplus and NUE depend highly on farming systems and management level.
 Indicative target values can be set for both Nsurplus and NUE, depending again on farming system and management level.
+In some countries, information about the farm N balance, N surplus and NUE may be seen as confidential ('secret') information